Special Junmai sake "Kawaguchi Natto"

 *Image of sake brewery

-In addition, the lactic acid bacteria contained in yogurt are also said to have a negative effect, so if you have the opportunity to visit a sake brewery, be sure to avoid fermented foods such as natto and yogurt the day before and the day of the visit!
+In addition, lactic acid bacteria found in yogurt are also said to have adverse effects, so if you have the opportunity to visit a sake brewery, you should refrain from consuming fermented foods such as natto and yogurt the day before or on the day of the visit!

 First and foremost, and most importantly,natto is not used as an ingredient!